 Keep in mind that getting a good night’s sleep doesn’t correct the fatigue from CFS, although not sleeping well may make matters worse.
 Also, not just physical activity but also mental strain can lead to a symptom flare-up that lasts for days.

-Don’t assume that a diagnosis means you are doomed never to have any energy again.
-When you first get diagnosed, it may feel that way.
+Don’t assume that a diagnosis means you are never to have any energy again.
+When you first get a diagnosis, it may feel that way.
 However, the issue is more likely that you haven’t yet adjusted to the lifestyle of living with a chronic health ailment.
 Once you learn to mitigate your symptoms, flare-ups should have remission periods in between.

 One good way to spread flare-ups further apart is to learn to pace your activity.
 You may have to do less than you want to on your good days to ensure that you can string more good days together.
 It is also essential to learn to limit stress and to control what stress and anxiety you do have.

 There are five possible medications that a doctor will prescribe for a patient with fibromyalgia.
-However, all of these medications are used in an “off label” manner.
-That means the FDA has approved the drugs for use in treating a condition.
+However, all of these medications are “off label.”
+In short, the FDA approved the drugs for use in treating a condition.
 However, chronic fatigue syndrome is not the condition they are approved for.
-Therefore, there can be unexpected side effects, and the medicines may not work the same for all patients.
+Therefore, there can be unpleasant side effects, and the medicines may not work the same for all patients.